wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 You can see all sorts of details such as the path, which is pretty neat because it shows you the path at which the events have bubbled through.
 It was first triggered on the `ul`, then bubbled up to the shopping list, then the `body`, `html`, `document` and then the `window`.

-That is a **custom** event, which Wes uses often when working with vanilla javascript to keep concerns seperate, instead of tightly tying them together.
+That is a **custom** event, which Wes uses often when working with vanilla javascript to keep concerns separate, instead of tightly tying them together.

 Remove the second event listener where we are just logging the event.